ICTPLSys/Orthrus-FaultInjection/docs/prerequisite.md

-# Prerequisities
+# Prerequisites

 We evaluate Orthrus throughly on Ubuntu 20.04.
-If you are using a similiar OS release, you can refer to commands below.
-Else, you can download related packages yourself.
+If you are using a similar OS release, you can refer to the commands below.
+Otherwise, you can download related packages yourself.

-Not that you should use camke version >= 3.20.
+Note that you should use cmake version >= 3.20.

-## Enviroment For Performance Test
+## Environment For Performance Test

 ```shell
 apt update